Diagnosing Device Performance in Rydberg-Ladder Gauge Simulators with Cumulative Probabilities and Filtered Mutual Information: Estimation of the von Neumann entropy

-\paragraph{Six‐rung ladder.} As shown in Fig.~\ref{fig:6rung-pair}, the raw Aquila cumulative distribution for $L=6$ closely matches both the down‐sampled and ideal DMRG curves at high $p$, and the corresponding MI remains nearly on top of the DMRG result across all truncation thresholds.
+As shown in Figs.~\ref{fig:6rung-cdf} and ~\ref{fig:6rung-mi} the raw Aquila cumulative distribution for $\nr=6$ closely matches both the down‐sampled (same size as Aquila) and ideal DMRG ($10^9$ samples) curves at high $p$, and the corresponding MI remains nearly on top of the DMRG result across all truncation thresholds.
 Remarkably, the sigmoid inferred truncation point for the raw, mitigated, and DMRG curves all coincide with the exact von Neumann entropy, demonstrating that, for this small system, the device is accurately capturing the dominant states.
 However, applying M\textsubscript{3} here actually worsens the cumulative distribution: the mitigated curve deviates further from the ideal DMRG than the unmitigated data.